brandonkelly/bk.sarge.ee_addon/README.markdown

 Configuration
 ----------------------------------------------------------------------

-From Sarge’s Settings page, you can set the following preference:
+From Sarge's Settings page, you can set the following preference:

 ####  Check for Sarge updates?  ######################################
-Powered by [LG Addon Updater](http://leevigraham.com/cms-customisation/expressionengine/lg-addon-updater/), Sarge can call home and check to see if there’s a new update available.
+Powered by [LG Addon Updater](http://leevigraham.com/cms-customisation/expressionengine/lg-addon-updater/), Sarge can call home and check to see if there's a new update available.